 Depending on the person’s immediate needs and best interests, the intake and hospital team may make interim decisions about a person’s care.
 They may be able to consent to the older person’s transfer to the Transition Care Program, particularly if this transfer may be helpful in providing additional information to the guardian about the person’s suitability for discharge to their usual accommodation or to residential care.

-The proposed represented person’s case will be waitlisted to be allocated to either an advocate guardian (an OPA staff member), or a trained volunteer known as a community guardian.
+The proposed represented person’s case will be waitlisted to be allocated to an advocate guardian (an OPA staff member).
 This can take about 20 days and it is important that you and your team continue to work with the older person to maximise their participation in care and independence.
 The guardian may not apply the treating team’s recommendation and the team must be prepared to facilitate all possible options.

 To streamline this process the applicant should ensure that all information on the original application is up to date, including the contact details of the relevant clinicians.
 Convey any changes of contact details to the guardian once they have been appointed.